-Use of Fee Collected.
-The CNA shall use the Program Fee collected only for the intended purposes, under terms and conditions of this Agreement, and in furtherance of the AbilityOne Program, unless otherwise expressly instructed in this Agreement or by the Commission.
+b) Use of Fee Collected.
+The CNA shall use the Program Fee collected only for the intended purposes, under terms and conditions of this Agreement and in furtherance of the AbilityOne Program, unless otherwise expressly instructed in this Agreement or by the Commission.

-3. CENTRAL NONPROFIT AGENCY AUTHORITY TO CHARGE PROGRAM FEES FROM NONPROFIT AGENCIES
+3. CENTRAL NONPROFIT AGENCY AUTHORITY TO CHARGE PROGRAM FEES FROM NONPROFIT AGENCIES.

-- a) The CNA and the qualified NPAs participating in the AbilityOne Program shall agree that Program Fee payments shall be made upon the CNA's submittal of payment requests to the NPAs in accordance with the terms and conditions of the written agreement between the CNA and the qualified NPAs pursuant to Section B.1(b) (e) of this Agreement.
-Prior to execution of the NPA agreements, the CNA may collect Program Fees from the NPAs in accordance with the practices in existence prior to the execution of this Agreement. - b) The CNA shall calculate Program Fees based on nonprofit agency sales to the Government under the AbilityOne Program and in accordance with regulations and policies set forth by the Commission governing the AbilityOne Program. - c) The total Program Fee charged by the CNA shall be calculated using rates not to exceed the annual Program Fee ceiling rate approved by the Commission.
-The CNA retains the right to charge a fee less than the fee ceiling, including no fee at all. - d) Documentation of Program Fee payment requests shall be provided by the CNA to the Commission in accordance with reporting requirements set forth in this Agreement or upon written request by the Commission.

-e) The CNA shall notify the Commission of any qualified nonprofit agency's failure to make payment of the entire Program Fee to the CNA.
-Upon the second notice by the CNA to the Commission of the failure of any qualified nonprofit agency to timely pay the Program Fee within a twelve (12) month period, the CNA shall propose corrective action for the Commission's approval.
-The Commission may approve the proposed corrective action or otherwise direct the CNA and/or the qualified NPA to take corrective action.
+- a) The CNA and the qualified NPAs participating in the AbilityOne Program shall agree that after execution of the NPA agreements, NPAs shall makeProgram Fee payments upon the CNA's submittal of payment requests to the NPAs in accordance with the terms and conditions of the written agreement between the CNA and the qualified NPAs pursuant to Section B.1.(c) and (d) of this Agreement.
+Prior to execution of the NPA agreements, the CNA may collect Program Fees from the NPAs in accordance with existing practices. - b) The CNA shall calculate Program Fee based on nonprofit agency sales to the Government under the AbilityOne Program and in accordance with regulations and policies set forth by the Commission governing the AbilityOne Program. - c) The total Program Fee charged by the CNA shall not exceed the fee ceiling approved by the Commission. - d) Documentation of fee payment requests shall be provided by the CNA to the Commission in accordance with reporting requirements set forth in this Agreement at Section B.4 in accordance with the Consolidated Appropriations Act or upon written request by the Commission. - e) The CNA shall notify the Commission of any qualified NPA failure to make payment of the Program Fee to the CNA.
+Upon the second notice by the CNA to the Commission of NPA failure to pay Program Fee within 120 days, in a 12-month period, the CNA shall propose corrective action or otherwise direct the qualified NPA to take corrective action.

-4. PAYMENT OF PROGRAM FEE
+4. PAYMENT OF PROGRAM FEE.